jeremylynch83/patient.io/content/topics/aneurysms/unruptured-aneurysms.md

 Yes.
 Endovascular treatment is highly effective at providing lifelong protection from brain aneurysms.
 For this reason it is now the most common method to treat brain aneurysms worldwide and has been employed to save countless lives.

 In preventing adverse consequences such as disability or death endovascular treatment is as effective as surgical clipping.
 It is the recommended treatment in ruptured aneurysms as studies have shown that endovascular treatment is safer.
-In a large study the rate of aneurysm rebleeding after treatment was found to be less than 1% (specifically 0.7%) [1].
+In a large study the rate of aneurysm rebleeding after treatment was found to be less than 1% [1].

-However, like any treatment, there is no absolute guarantee that an aneurysm treated with endovascular therapy will never require further treatment.
-In a small number of cases aneurysms can recur and may necessitate additional procedures.
+However, like any treatment, there is no absolute guarantee that an aneurysm treated with endovascular therapy will never recur and may necessitate additional procedures.
 It's worth noting that surgical clipping, much like endovascular treatment, isn't exempt from the possibility of requiring further intervention.
 For this reason endovascularly treated aneurysms are regularly monitored with follow-up scans to ensure that the treatment remains effective.
-If a further treatment is required this can usually be performed in a minimally invasive way through the blood vessels without major surgery.
+If a further treatment is required this can usually also be performed endovascularly.

-Overall, the advancements in endovascular treatments provide a highly safe and effective treatment.
+Overall, the advancements in endovascular therapy provide a highly effective treatment.
 After treatment of a brain aneurysm you would be more likely to die from another completely unrelated cause such as cancer of heart disease, than from recurrence of the aneurysm [3].

 ## What are the risks of endovascular treatment?

 Endovascular embolisation of aneurysms is normally performed successfully without complication, but all medical treatments carry the potential for risk.

-After the procedure, minor side effects like oozing or bleeding from the needle insertion site may occur.
+Recovery is usually relatively rapid after endovascular treatment.
+Patients typically spend one night in hospital for monitoring and are discharged the day after.
+The site of arterial entry in the wrist or groin might be sore for a few days when it heals.
+Rarele there are minor side effects like oozing or bleeding from these sites.
 Applying pressure usually stops this.
 A small, typically temporary bruise may also form.
+Occasionally the patient might experience headaches that typically settle over days to weeks.

 Serious but rare risks include a 5% chance of stroke from the procedure due to aneurysm rupture or blood vessel occlusion, causing potential limb weakness, speech or vision difficulty which could be temporary or permanent.
 A very rare 1% risk of a severe brain injury leading to death exists.
 There is a small chance of vessel damage in the groin or wrist from the catheter entry necessitating surgery.

-Recovery is usually relatively rapid after endovascular treatment.
-Patients typically spend one night in hospital for monitoring and are discharged the day after.
-The site of arterial entry in the wrist or groin might be sore for a few days when it heals.
-Occasionally the patient might experience headaches that typically settle over days to weeks.

 ## Surgical treatment

-Surgical clipping is an established treatment method that still has a role in managing certain cerebral aneurysms.
+Surgical clipping is an established but more invasive method of treatment that still has a role in managing certain cerebral aneurysms.
 The procedure involves making an opening in the skull (a procedure called a craniotomy) to locate the aneurysm.
 With the help of a microscope, the surgeon places the clip on the aneurysm's neck, sealing it off from the rest of the blood vessel.

 <div class="responsive-image">
     {{< figure src="/img/aneurysm-clipping.svg">}}
 </div>

 Recovery times vary but are typically longer than for endovascular treatment.
 Like all surgical procedures clipping carries some risks.
-Stroke-like symptoms are potential complications, with about a 5% chance of occurrence.
-These symptoms could manifest as weakness in the limbs, disturbances in speech, or visual problems.
-Also, while the risk is relatively low, there's about a 1% chance of death associated with this operation.
+Strokes occur in about 5% of cases which can manifest as weakness in the limbs, disturbances in speech, or visual problems.
+There is about a 1% chance of catastrophic brain injury resulting in death.
 The surgery might also affect the area of your brain near the aneurysm.
 This could lead to short-term effects due to swelling or bruising, or in rare cases, long-term effects.
-These effects would be specific to the location of each aneurysm.
+These effects would be specific to the location of each aneurysm and may also cause neurological stroke-like symptoms.

-The procedure can also lead to some physical discomfort in the days following the surgery.
+The procedure can lead to some physical discomfort in the days following the surgery.
 Swelling and bruising to the face are common, which might cause your eyes to close temporarily.
 Alongside this headaches are relatively common.
 The wound site can become infected.
 One unusual sensation some patients note is the feeling that the bone flap, the piece of bone removed during the surgery, seeming to move.
 This sensation, while strange, is not dangerous.
 The bone flap is secured with plates during the operation and will heal properly in time.
 The muscle used for chewing food might be impacted temporarily by the operation.
 As this muscle heals, you might find it challenging to open your mouth or chew, but these symptoms typically resolve within six months.

-Finally, the period following the operation requires careful management of your activities.
+The period following the operation requires careful management of your activities.
 In the first few weeks after going home, it's essential to maintain a routine, stay hydrated, eat well, and rest regularly.
 Enlist help for household chores if possible and consider some gentle exercise to gradually build up your strength.
 Most people require about 2-3 months off work for full recovery.
 Returning to work earlier won't necessarily harm you, but it may prolong the recovery period due to increased tiredness.

 However, in skilled hands, surgical clipping can provide a solution for many types of aneurysms, particularly those that may not be suitable for other treatments, like coil embolisation or flow diversion.